K1-ZR/midas-vt-pre/README.md

 </p>

 # Installation
-1. Download the latest version, midas-vt-pre.rar, from [the release page](https://github.com/K1-ZR/midas-vt-pre/releases), Then unzip the file.
+1. Download the latest version, midas-vt-pre.rar, from [the release page](https://github.com/K1-ZR/midas-vt-pre/releases), then unzip the file.
 2. Make sure you have all necessary files in the release package:
     * Gallery folder
     * MIDAS_VT_Pre.exe